 The proposed designation would start at the headwaters of the Crystal River in the Maroon Bells-Snowmass Wilderness Area and extend downstream to the input to the Sweet Jessup Ditch, about 7 miles below Redstone.
-The map below outlines the river segments that are to be designated as Wild (Purple), Scenic (Yellow) and Recreational (Green).
+The map above outlines the river segments that are to be designated as Wild (Purple), Scenic (Yellow) and Recreational (Green).
 All totaled, 39 miles of the Crystal River would be included in the designation, with about 60% in Gunnison County and 40% in Pitkin County.
 Click on the map for greater detail.

 The primary objectives of Wild & Scenic designation for the Crystal are two-fold: